DasSchuppe/Zabbix-Etherbox-Template/README.md

 ## Description
 This Zabbix Template is for Monitoring Etherbox Device by MessPC (https://www.messpc.de/ethernetbox.php).
-It provides basic Information about the device ans specific Information for every Senonsr
+It provides basic Information about the device ans specific Information for every Sensor

 Version / Zabbix version:
 -------------------------